 steps to set up Label Fields:

-- With the check label open, select Edit - Properties.
+- With the check label open, select Edit - Properties in Classic Mode or

 - Select the Label Fields tab.